Excerpts from an interview:

 The waiver proposal is discussed within the TRIPS framework in the World Trade Organization.
 Some opponents say that TRIPS already has mechanisms that allow countries to produce vaccines they need, through so-called compulsory licenses.
 Why, then, is this tool not used by those who need it?

 One challenge is politics.
-Governments who issue compulsory licenses are heavily criticized by the US government.
+Governments who issue compulsory licenses are heavily criticised by the US government.
 So some are fearful of doing this.
 Ironically, the US and Canada are the countries who have most used compulsory licensing, albeit mostly in the past.
 But now it is almost seen as a crime.

 Another challenge is that many poor countries don’t have domestic firms or state agencies with the capacity to make vaccines under license.
 Moreover, any capable alternative local commercial producers without access to the know-how must find the money to invest in generating know-how internally, secure approval, and be able to make a profit at the end.
 And what if they fail to reverse-engineer the vaccine at all?
 This is likely because in many countries there are no entities that could do so.